 Doctor’s Best also contains ascorbyl palmitate, which is a form of vitamin C, and rosemary extract.

-Cons: Not suitable for children that can’t take in capsule form.
+Cons: Not suitable for children who can’t take in capsule form.
 However, parents could get creative and empty the capsule out into food if they wanted.
 You may still need additional minerals for supplementing if your child is a picky eater.

 Vitamin K2 has a good safety profile.
 No known side effects of supplementation were seen with very high doses in animal study A medication that interacts with vitamin K2 are some anticoagulants.

-Other Factors About Vitamin K2 and Health To Consider
+Other Factors About Vitamin K2 Supplement Options

 In a robust 3-year study, vitamin K2 supplement as MenaQ7 at 180 micrograms per day reduced the loss of bone throughout menopause.
 It also significantly improved bone strength, bone mineral content, and bone mineral density at the lumbar spine and femoral neck, but not at the total hip.

-Bone strength was also favorably affected by MK-7 vitamin.
+Bone strength was also favorably affected by the MK-7 vitamin.
 Vitamin K2 supplement also significantly decreased the loss in spinal height of the lower and middle parts of the spine.

 Vitamin K2 safely benefits the blood vessels and heart in adults as I reviewed in a previous blog here.
 Refer to this blog to find out why vitamin K2 is important for overall heart health and why it is so difficult to get through the diet.